angelstreet/virtualpytest/README.md

 VirtualPyTest is a unified automation platform that helps you automate, monitor, and remotely control all your devices—TVs, set-top boxes (STBs), mobile phones, and more.

-Designed to **replace $15k+ commercial tools**, VirtualPyTest provides a free, flexible solution that works everywhere.
+Designed to **replace $50k+ commercial tools**, VirtualPyTest provides a free, flexible solution that works everywhere.
 Whether you are a QA team needing to automate regression tests, or an operations team monitoring device health 24/7, VirtualPyTest scales to meet your needs.

 <div align="center">
   <a href="https://www.virtualpytest.com/">
     <img src="/frontend/public/screenshot/dashboard.png" alt="VirtualPyTest Dashboard" width="100%">
   </a>
-  <p><i><a href="https://www.virtualpytest.com/">Try the Live Sandbox</a></i></p>
+  <p><i><a href="https://www.virtualpytest.com/" target="_blank">Try the Live Sandbox</a></i></p>
 </div>

 ---